How does a wedding ceremony go step by step?

 Wedding vows

-Part Six- the pronouncing and first kiss
+Part Seven- the pronouncing and first kiss!!

-I will now announce you as husband/husband/wife/wife/husband and wife/partners for life or whatever you want, and say the words you wanna hear- you may kiss!
+I will now announce you as husband/husband/wife/wife/husband and wife/partners for life or whatever you want and say the words you wanna hear- you may kiss!

-Part Seven- the signing
+Part Eight- the signing

-Part Eight- the announcing and recessional
+Part Nine- the announcing and recessional

 We then go back to where we were standing originally for the ceremony.
-I ask for everyone’s attention and make the last big, exciting announcement, along the lines of ‘Family and friends, please join with me in congratulating the newlywedded couple…….
+I ask for everyone’s attention and make the last big, exciting announcement, along the lines of ‘Family and friends, please join with me in congratulating the newly-wedded couple…….
 Mr and Mr/Mrs and Mrs/ the newlyweds x and x, or whatever you’d like me to say!

 Byron Bay Celebrant and the confetti throw